qinnzou/mural-image-inpainting/README.md

 # Line Drawing Guided Progressive Inpainting of Mural Damages

+This is the source code of 'Line Drawing Guided Progressive Inpainting of Mural Damages'.
+We provide the codes, the partitioning of the datasets, and the pretrained models on MuralDataset.

-Mural image inpainting, Mural damage repair, Line drawing guided image inpainting
+-Mural image inpainting, -Mural damage repair, -Line drawing guided image inpainting

 ## MuralNet: Line Drawing Guided Progressive Inpainting of Mural Damages
 We released the codes of this work, and named this method as MuralNet.

-## Prerequisites
+# Set up
+##Requirments
 - Python 3.7
 - PyTorch 1.6
-- NVIDIA GPU + CUDA cuDNN
+- NVIDIA GPU RTX2080ti + CUDA 10.2 cuDNN 7.6.5

-## Dataset
+## Preparation
-### Images
+### Data Preparation
 We built a mural dataset for training and testing MuralNet.

-## Getting Started
+You can download them and put them into "./dataset/".
+### Pretrained Models
+Our model is pretrained on MuralDataset, the pretrained model can be obtained at `./checkpoints/InpaintingModel_gen.pth` and `./checkpoints/InpaintingModel_dis.pth`
-### Training
+## Training

 MuralNet is trained in two stages: 1) training the coarse network, 2) training the whole model.